Odia script: Consonants

-Vowel diacritics

-The following table shows the list of vowel diacritics on consonants.

-Signs and punctuation

-List of diacritic signs and punctuation marks present in languages with Brahmi-derived scripts.

-Consonant ligatures
+Ligatures

 Clusters of two or more consonants form a ligature.
-Basically Odia has two types of such consonant ligatures.
-The "northern" type is formed by fusion of two or more consonants as in northern scripts like Devanāgarī (but to a lesser extent also in the Malayalam script in the south).
-In some instances the components can be easily identified, but sometimes completely new glyphs are formed.
-With the "southern" type the second component is reduced in size and put under the first as in the southern scripts used for Kannaḍa and Telugu (and to some extent also for Malayalam script).
+Odia has two types of consonant ligatures, the "northern" and "southern" types.
+The "northern" type is formed by fusion of two or more consonants as in northern scripts like Devanāgarī; in some instances, the components of a northern-type ligature be easily identified, but sometimes completely new glyphs are formed.
+With the "southern" type, the second component is reduced in size and put under the first as in the southern scripts used for Kannaḍa and Telugu.

-List of diacritic signs and punctuation marks present in languages with Brahmi-derived scripts.

-The following table lists all conjunct forms.
-(Different fonts may use different ligatures.)

-Ambiguities
+There are some ambiguities.
 The subjoined form of ଛ cha is also used for subjoined ଥ tha: